PM520-Spring2022/Week4--Assignment2a-SecantMethod/README.md

 * Write a function to show a plot of the iterations of the algorithm.

-Push it to this repository as a knitted .Rmd or .md of .pdf file
+Push it to this repository as a knitted .Rmd or .md of .pdf file This assignment is due at midnight on Friday Feb 25th.